 In February 2016, the FASB issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842).
 The new standard establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 For all nonpublic and other entities, the amendments in this Update became effective for fiscal years beginning after December 15, 2021.
-The Organization is currently evaluating the new guidance to determine the impact the adoption of this guidance will have on the Organization's results of operations, cash flows and financial condition.
+The Organization only maintains month-to-month leases therefore, the new guidance does not have a significant impact on the Organization's results of operations, cash flows and financial condition.